Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 ![Initial EF Scaffolding Results](https://github.com/Bandit254/MSSA-Project-Pokemon-Decision-Making/blob/master/10.%20Database%20Diagram%20and%20EF%20Scaffolding/Initial%20EF%20Migration%20(05APR2020).png)

 The next steps will be to begin writing the controllers and views to allow users to interact with the models that EF created.
+## Connecting to the DB to Display/Modify Data

 ## Project Work Backlog
 A list of items that I may not be able to complete before the end of the MSSA program, but which I will continue working on once the core functionality of the web application is complete.